Fitness & Physique Challenge

 FitnessAndPhysiqueChallengeRules

-6. Athletes will be given tasks to perform each week of the challenge, sometimes multiple tasks.
-For each task completed the athlete and their respective team will earn a point.
+6. Athletes will be given specific tasks to complete each week of the challenge, sometimes multiple tasks.
+Completing each task will earn the athlete and their respective team one point.

-8. Athletes will be given other opportunities to earn points along the way.
-For example, there may be certain Challenge WODs announced during the 60 days that will have certain point
+8. Athletes will be provided with other opportunities to earn points throughout the challenge.
+For instance, there may be certain challenge workout sessions announced during designated days that will have special point values attached to them.

 Note: Please remember this is a friendly competition.
-We ask athletes to apply themselves 100% and to encourage other athletes who they may notice to be struggling.
+We request athletes to give their all and to lend support and encouragement to fellow athletes who might appear to be struggling.
+Integrity entails doing the right thing even when one knows that no one is watching.

 Paleo Diet Guidelines